AlexanderHantel/table-manager/README.md

 It is a REST API for creating, editing, removing tables and their content.

-##Services
+## Services
 Operations available for tables:
-- Create a new table with specified name
+- Create a new table with any number of columns
 - Delete table by name
 - Rename table
 - Add a new column to existing table